databrickslabs/dbldatagen/docs/DATARANGES.md

 If no interval is specified, the default interval of 1 day will be used for dates and 1 minute will be used for timestamps unless other criteria force a different interval criteria.

-As part of the overall goals for the test data generator is to be able to generate repeatable data sets, if no starting datetime is specified for date time ranges, we will use the first day of the previous year as the starting date.
+As part of the overall goals for the Databricks Labs data generator is to be able to generate repeatable data sets, if no starting datetime is specified for date time ranges, we will use the first day of the previous year as the starting date.
 At the time of writing, this will be 2020/1/1